ncbi-nlp/bluebert/README.md

 ## Pre-trained models and benchmark datasets

-The pre-trained NCBI BERT weights, vocab, and config files can be downloaded from []().
+The pre-trained NCBI BERT weights, vocab, and config files can be downloaded from:

 * [NCBI_BERT-Base, Uncased, PubMed](https://doi.org/10.6084/m9.figshare.8280959): This model was pretrained on PubMed abstracts.
 * [NCBI_BERT-Base, Uncased, PubMed+MIMIC-III](https://doi.org/10.6084/m9.figshare.8280974): This model was pretrained on PubMed abstracts and MIMIC-III.